surf-visualization/blospray/readme.md

 that are also loadable at run-time.
 The latter are meant for extending OSPRay itself with, for example, a new geometry type.
 BLOSPRAY plugins serve to extend *Blender* with new types of scene elements that are then rendered in OSPRay.

-## Known limitations and bugs

-This project is developed for Blender 2.8x, the latest stable release.
-Blender 2.7x is not supported.

-As BLOSPRAY is in early development some things are currently suboptimal or missing:

-* The addon provides some UI panels to set OSPRay specific settings, but in other cases we use Blender's [custom properties](https://docs.blender.org/manual/en/dev/data_system/custom_properties.html) to pass information to OSPRay.
-These can even be animated, with certain limitations, but are not a long-term solution.
-Note also that some builtin UI panels are disabled when the render engine is set to OSPRay as those panels can't directly be used with OSPRay (e.g. they contain Cycles-specific settings).

-* In many cases only a subset of OSPRay parameters can be set from Blender, either using UI elements or using custom properties

-* Scene management on the render server is not optimal yet.
-I.e. memory usage might increase after each render.

-* Caching of scene data on the server, especially for large data loaded by plugins, is partly done

-* Only a single (hard-coded) transfer function for volume rendering and slice geometry is supported.

-* Only a few OSPRay materials can be set through the shader editor.
-They also don't work on all types of geometry yet.

-* Only final (F12 key) renders are supported.
-Preview rendering is not implemented yet, but is high on the list of features to add

-* Error handling isn't very good yet, causing a lockup in the Blender script in case the BLOSPRAY server does something wrong (like crash ;-))

-* BLOSPRAY is only being developed on Linux at the moment, on other platforms it might only work after some code tweaks

-* Command-line (batch) rendering isn't supported in a nice way yet, as the lifetime of the BLOSPRAY server needs to be managed manually, although this isn't a big issue.

-* Volumes can only use point-based values, not cell-based values (XXX this is a limitation of the volume_raw plugin)

-* All Blender meshes are converted to triangle meshes before being passed to BLOSPRAY, even though OSPRay also supports quad meshes.
-  This is partly due to the way the new Blender depsgraph export works.

 ### Limitations specific to OSPRay